mccurcio/mccurcio.github.io/pages/index.md

 ## Purpose

-The purpose of this group is to share ideas and present their work.
+The purpose of this site is to share my Data Science work and present my scientific ideas.

 <br>

-## Comment?
+## To Contact or Comment:

 [Open an issue]({{ site.repo }}/issues)